A continuing tale of life in the boonies

 On Saturday, Sept.
-29,1973, a pair of our canoes were transported to the Green on the rickety roof racks of two cars, with club leaders and eight youngsters jammed in the seats below.
-Warm was the welcome we received from the regatta organizers, and one of our leaders, Tam Lindsay, was drafted into an official role and entrusted with a megaphone.
+29, 1973, a pair of our canoes were transported to the Green on the rickety roof racks of two cars, with club leaders and eight youngsters jammed in the seats below.
+Warm was the welcome we received from the regatta organizers, and one of our leaders, Tam Lindsay (he who had once stolen a dwelling house), was drafted into an official role and entrusted with a megaphone.

 "Ready, steady, go," yelled Tam to several canoes lined up out on the water.

 Unfortunately, the course was not quite clear, and one of our canoes capsized by spectacularly navigating between two rowing eights and being thrashed with oars.